SyedSameerShah/rolay-harvest/QUICK_START.md

-# 🚀 Quick Start Guide - Rolay Harvest Website
+# 🚀 Quick Start Guide - royal Harvest Website

 ## Step 1: Add Your Logo ⚠️ IMPORTANT

-Your beautiful Rolay Harvest logo (the one with the crown, wheat, and navy/gold colors) needs to be saved:
+Your beautiful royal Harvest logo (the one with the crown, wheat, and navy/gold colors) needs to be saved:

 1. **Save the logo image you provided in our chat**
 2. **Name it**: `logo.png`
 3. **Place it in**: `public/logo.png`

 ```
-rolay-harvest/
+royal-harvest/
 ├── public/
 │   └── logo.png  ← Put your logo here!
 ```